Parsl/parsl/README.rst

     $ pip3 install jupyter

-Detailed information about setting up Jupyter with Python3.6 is available `here <https://jupyter.readthedocs.io/en/latest/install.html>`_
+Detailed information about setting up Jupyter with Python is available `here <https://jupyter.readthedocs.io/en/latest/install.html>`_

 Note: Parsl uses an opt-in model to collect anonymous usage statistics for reporting and improvement purposes.
 To understand what stats are collected and enable collection please refer to the `usage tracking guide <http://parsl.readthedocs.io/en/stable/userguide/usage_tracking.html>`__